-Consult the Owners' Manual for the specific boat, steering system and type of keel ~~(e.g. fin, lifting, swinging, full length)~~.
+Consult the Owners' Manual for the specific boat, steering system and type of keel.
 Inspect in detail any high-load areas: keel attachment, keel floor, steering systems, rudder(s).
 Pay special attention to prior repairs, especially following groundings.

-Internal Inspection: Check Inspect backing plates, bolting arrangements, sump area and keel floors for any signs of cracking, weakening, such as cracking or de-laminated tabbing etc. ~~Lead or lead alloy~~ kKeels may require tightening of bolts in accordance with the torque specified in the Owner's Manual.
-In the absence of an Owner's Manual, refer to ISO 12215-9 clause B.5 to ISO standards due to lead creeping.
-Inspect keel bolt nuts fasteners for corrosion.
-Check Inspect bolt holes for "ovaling deformation."
-Conduct a Visually inspection for possible to identify potential de-bonding of the supporting structure.
+Internal Inspection: Inspect backing plates, bolting arrangements, sump area and keel floors for any signs of weakening, such as cracking or de-laminated tabbing etc. Keels may require tightening of bolts in accordance with the torque specified in the Owner's Manual.
+In the absence of an Owner's Manual, refer to ISO 12215-9 clause B.5.
+Inspect keel fasteners for corrosion.
+Inspect bolt holes for deformation.
+Conduct a visual inspection to identify potential de-bonding of the supporting structure.

-External Inspection: Check there are no Inspect for any signs of stress cracks (not paint or gelcoat cracks) around the keel attachments to hull, or movement or opening around the keel/hull interface which may allow water ingress and consequent keel bolt crevice corrosion.
-If in doubt, send back remove bottom paint/gel-coat to identify depth of crack.
-Check Undertake a keel tip deflection test to insure identify immediate return and no internal concomitant any excessive movement in the keel floor.
-Visually check inspect high stress regions, particularly around the forward and aft hull attachment areas of the keel, for signs of paint or gelcoat cracking or large, deep blisters, which can indicate separation and structural weakness.
+External Inspection: Inspect for any signs of stress cracks (not paint or gelcoat cracks) around the keel attachments to hull, or movement or opening around the keel/hull interface which allows water ingress and consequent keel bolt crevice corrosion.
+If in doubt, remove bottom paint/gelcoat to identify depth of crack.
+Undertake a keel tip deflection test to identify any excessive movement.
+Visually inspect high stress regions, particularly around the forward and aft hull attachment areas of the keel, for signs of paint or gelcoat cracking or large, deep blisters, which can indicate separation and structural weakness.